 Like other types of fast and light equipment, bivies are specialized pieces of gear.
 As great enablers of big pursuits, they require you to set your priorities.
-Features that are added to combat a greater range of environments will come with added weight.
-When choosing whether a bivy is right for your adventure, you’ll need to consider the impact of factors like condensation, bugs, the restrictive space, and forecast, and whether any or all apply.
-Determining the types of adventures you wish to tackle—fast overnights to tag a peak vs. a month-long thru-hike in the forest—as well as conditions, and your comfort tolerances will help you choose the right balance of features and performance.
+Any features added to the bivy sack to combat a greater range of environments also add weight.
+When choosing whether a bivy is right for your adventure, consider the impact of factors like condensation, bugs, the restrictive space and the forecast.
+Determining the types of adventures you wish to tackle—fast overnights to tag a peak vs. a month-long thru-hike—and your comfort tolerances will help you choose the right balance of features and performance.

 MSR offers two high-performance bivies for minimalist travelers.

 Our E-Bivy is a longtime favorite of backcountry ski tourers.
-Just 170 grams (6 oz), it makes a great reusable emergency shelter for your backcountry safety kit.
-It also features our Xtreme Shield coating on the floor, and its silicone-coated fabric top blocks wind, dew, spindrift and precipitation—insurance for a single-day adventure that becomes an overnighter.
+At just 170g (6-oz.), it makes a great reusable emergency shelter for your backcountry safety kit.
+It also features our Xtreme Shield coating on the floor, and its silicone-coated fabric top blocks wind, dew, spindrift and precipitation—insurance for a single-day adventure that may become an overnighter.

 - Tent?
 No Thanks.
 I Prefer Tarps.